 I have found that I really enjoy everything about fly fishing, from simply getting out on the water, to the camaraderie, to making a decent cast on the ponds, to enjoying the many aspects of the club, and maybe catching a fish or two.
 I look forward to meeting and seeing you at the next club event!

 Growing up in upstate New York, my boating and fishing experience was pretty much limited to the Finger Lakes.
 Although my father had some exposure to fly fishing in eastern Washington and northern Idaho, where he grew up, spinning rods and plugs were the norm on the lakes for bass, perch, crappies, and the occasional lake trout.

-Twenty-one years ago I joined the GGACC after one of my wife's co-workers introduced me to fly fishing and fly casting at the ponds.
+Twenty-seven years ago I joined the GGACC after one of my wife's co-workers introduced me to fly fishing and fly casting at the ponds.
 I've loved it ever since and have fished mainly in northern California for trout, as well as Montana and the occasional GGACC fish out.
 My wife and I travel a lot and I'm always trying to take advantage of fishing opportunities elsewhere during those travels - even back to streams and lakes in NY and Pennsylvania.

 The past few years of serving on the Board of the GGACC has given me the opportunity to meet many more members and to give back to the Club and the people who have taught me so much.
 It's an honor to part of the Board as it moves forward with new ideas and finds more ways to respond to the needs and interests of Club members.